zappee/docker-images/oracle-weblogic/oracle-weblogic-12.2.1.4-admin-server/README.md

 ## 1) Image description
 This is a _Oracle WebLogic Administration Server_ Docker image, built at the top of the [Oracle WebLogic 12.2.1.4](../oracle-weblogic-12.2.1.4) image.
 Developers can use this image as the main building block of a WebLogic environment.
+If you would like to jump into the deep water you can skip this document and continue with the [hello-weblogic-world](../hello-weblogic-world) which is a step-by-step guide explains how to dockerize an existing application running on WebLogic server using the Remal's images.

 ## 2) Image overview